Convoy JW 54A: Voyage

-JW 54A departed Loch Ewe on 15 November 1943, accompanied by its local escort, of three destroyers, and its close escort.
+Convoy JW 54A departed Loch Ewe on 15 November 1943, accompanied by its local escort, of three destroyers, and its close escort.

 Three days later, on 18 November, it was joined by the ocean escort, while the local escort departed.
-At the same time the Cruiser Force and the Distant Cover Force from Scapa Flow also put to sea, taking station in the Norwegian Sea.
+At the same time the Cruiser Force and the distant cover from Scapa Flow also put to sea, taking station in the Norwegian Sea.
 The convoy was not sighted by German reconnaissance aircraft, nor by any of the Eisenbart U-boats, and crossed the Norwegian and Barents Seas without incident.
-On 24 November JW 54A arrived safely at Kola Inlet.
+On 24 November the convoy arrived safely at the Kola Inlet.

-Conclusion
+Aftermath

-JW 54A was a successful start to the 1943–44 convoy season, with the safe arrival of 19 merchant ships and the war materiel they carried.
+Convoy JW 54A was a successful start to the 1943–1944 convoy season, with the safe arrival of 19 merchant ships.